danielwrobert/dock-react-app/README.md

 1. Edit the application files from the shared `app` directory on your local machine.
 1. Stop your Docker container by running `docker-compose stop`.
 1. If you're completely finished with you application and wish to remove it from your machine, you can do so by running `docker-compose down --volumes` (you can view the full `docker-compose` CLI reference [here](https://docs.docker.com/compose/reference/overview/).

+_TODO: Planning to publish image to Docker Hub and move initial setup commands to a `setup.sh` script._